llklkl/simple-ntp/README.md

 # simple-ntp

+Library to retrieve Unix timestamps using SNTP requests.

 only for practice.

-Library to retrieve Unix timestamps using SNTP requests.
+# license

+MIT license